minio/mint/README.md

 ## How to Run

-The project will be published in Docker hub after further more testing.
+The project will be published in Docker hub after further testing.
 Till then the docker image has to be built locally and run.

 ### Build